wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.0.8 - 2013/10/04 =
+* Features:
+	* Upgraded the plugin to the newly developed a3rev admin panel app interface.
+	* Admin Panel now has 3 tabs with setting broken up into - General, Style and Social Media.
+	* New admin UI features check boxes replaced by switches.
+	* Replaced colour picker with new WordPress 3.6.0 colour picker.
+	* Added choice of 350 Google fonts to the existing 17 websafe fonts in all new single row font editor.
+(Pro Version feature)
+	* New Font Editor has instant preview feature.
+(Pro Version feature)
+	* Upload Custom Social Media icons feature added.(Pro Version feature)
+	* Added House keeping function.
+On deletion set if you want the plugin to 'Clean Up After Itself' leaving not trace it was ever installed.
+* Tweaks:
+	* Compatibility with WordPress 3.6.0 done when released.
+Checked again with WP 3.6.1
+	* Ran full WP_DEBUG All Uncaught exceptions errors and warnings fixed.
+* Fixed:
+	* Plugins admin script and style not loading in Firefox with SSL on admin.
+Stripped http// and https// protocols so browser will use the protocol that the page was loaded with.

 = 1.0.7 - 2013/06/13 =
 * Tweak: Added PHP Public Static to functions in Class.
 Done so that Public Static warnings don't show in DE_BUG mode.